Shiyi-Xia/Shiyi-Xia/README.md

 # Something Non-academic about Me 🤔
 I love 🍓🍒🥭🥝🥑;🍱🥗🥪;☕️🍻🍹. \\
-You can say that I am good at 🧗‍♀️🎤🏹🥊🏂, but don't ask too much!
+You can say that I am good at 🧗‍♀️🎤🏹🥊🏂.